 Like rock climbing, you’ll use harnesses, ropes, helmets and belay devices (with a few ice-specific alterations).
 The big difference comes with the boots, crampons and tools designed for tackling the ice.

-Visit MEC or your local outdoor store to browse your options.
+Some introductory ice climbing tours will include boots in the cost of the adventure.
+If you’re in the market to buy, visit MEC or your local outdoor store to browse options.
 You can also rent from a variety of places within mountain towns or cities nearby.
 Generally, you’ll be looking for warmth, stiff, waterproof, crampon-compatible and ankle flexible boots.

 When ice climbing with a guide, crampons will often be included.
 But, if not, you’ll be basing your decision on what the crampons are made of and what the toe point looks like.
 Ensure you have the best crampon for your type of environment!